-Metrics & More

-Article Recommendations

-Supporting Information

-ABSTRACT: Silicon (Si) nanowires have garnered significant interest for their potential applications in Si-based thermoelectrics, primarily due to their low thermal conductivity.
-While there are several methods to obtain Si nanowires, their density has been a limiting factor, resulting in a low power density that can be achieved by thermoelectric generators.
-To address this limitation, metal-assisted chemical etching (MACE) has been developed, enabling the creation of high-density nanopillar "forests".
-This technique overcomes the previous density constraints.
-However, Si nanopillars protrude from a bulk Si wafer, which adds its thermal and electric resistivity to those of nanopillars, ultimately reducing the overall power density that can be attained.
+Cite This: ACS Appl.
+Electron.
+Mater.
+2024, 6, 2 2917-2924 Read Online ACCESS III Metrics & More III Article Recommendations Supporting Information ABSTRACT: Silicon (Si) nanowires have g interest for their potential applications in Si-bas primarily due to their low thermal conductivi several methods to obtain Si nanowires, their limiting factor, resulting in a low power du achieved by thermoelectric generators.
+To add metal-assisted chemical etching (MACE) has enabling the creation of high-density nanop carnered significant sed thermoelectrics, ty.
+While there are density has been a ensity that can be lress this limitation, as been developed, illar "forests".
+This the overall power density that can be attained.
 In this paper, we demonstrate how precise control of pre- and post-MACE processing allows for the creation of fully self-sustained quasi-1D Si nanostructures.
 We additionally demonstrate that pre-MACE Si processing does not control nanopillar bundling; rather, it primarily determines their shape.
 This outcome is attributed to the formation of gas nanobubbles during the initial steps of MACE.